SonahLab/twitch-chat-hit-counter/course-material/MODULE_3.md

 - SparkSQL on top of our Apache Iceberg tables
 - CQL (looks pretty much like SQL) on top of our Apache Cassandra tables

-This course won’t dive too deeply into SQL queries, we will instead be focusing on setting up and populating our own SQL db.

 <br>

 ## File Structure